Coping with feelings that arise with infertility

 There is no right or wrong way to feel when faced with the devastating prospect or news of infertility and the journey through IVF.
-However there are some steps that you can take to help you cope with these emotions, and reduce their potentially negative impact on you, your relationship and your life.
+However, there are some steps that you can take to help you cope with these feelings and emotions surrounding infertility, and reduce their potentially negative impact on you, your relationship and your life.

 Allow the feelings, try not to fight them

-Whatever you may be experiencing, it is helpful to acknowledge the feelings.
+Whatever you may be experiencing, it is helpful to acknowledge the feelings and emotions you have around infertility.
 Be open to all of the feelings that arise for you, no matter how confusing or unfamiliar they are.
 While this can be challenging to do, particularly when emotions are intense and feel destabilising, learning to allow your feelings rather than fighting or suppressing them, helps you tolerate them better.